-What are the Top Tourist Attractions to Visit in Alicante, Spain?
+Bucket List: What are the Top Tourist Attractions in Alicante, Spain?

-Located in the picturesque shores of Costa Blanca, Alicante is famous for its stunning beaches and bars and is one of the most beautiful cities in Spain.
-It is also an ideal city break hotspot for many tourists looking to escape the bustle city life.
+Located on the picturesque shores of Costa Blanca, Alicante is famous for its stunning beaches and bars and is one of the most beautiful cities in Spain.
+It is also an ideal city break hotspot for many tourists looking to escape the bustle of city life.
 Alicante has something for virtually everyone as long all you want is to have a good time.
-Today we are going to help you with hand-picked 15 best things to do in this Valencian Community city.
+Today we will help you with the hand-picked 15 best things to do in this Valencian Community city.

-The island has a lot of tourist amenities such as shops and fine restaurants but you can pack a picnic if you like.
-There are a sweeping sandy beach and a coastal path that leads to various picnic spots.
+The island has many tourist amenities such as shops and fine restaurants, but you can pack a picnic if you like.
+A sweeping sandy beach and a coastal path leading to various picnic spots.

-Just like any Spanish vacation, you should pack a sunscreen!
+Just like any Spanish vacation, you should pack sunscreen!

 Explanada de Espana

-Known as the Promenade Explanada or Paseo de la Explanada, this is a striking pedestrianized street in Alicante and runs from the Old Town parallel to the quay.
-The street is packed with tall palm trees and is paved with some beautiful marble tiles, creating a magnificent variety of wave patterns.
+The Promenade Explanada or Paseo de la Explanada is a striking pedestrianized street in Alicante and runs from the Old Town parallel to the quay.
+The road is packed with tall palm trees and paved with beautiful marble tiles, creating a magnificent variety of wave patterns.

-The street is also a great place to buy some souvenirs as well as enjoy some tasty Spanish treats.
+The street is also a great place to buy some souvenirs and enjoy some tasty Spanish treats.
 There is also an outdoor market where you can buy traditional products and crafts.

-Moreover, there are also many entertainment options along the street including live performances, cultural events, and festivals.
+Moreover, there are many entertainment options along the street, including live performances, cultural events, and festivals.

 A trip to this Spanish seaside town is not complete without trying the Alicante Tram.
-The ride itself is spectacular, as the tracks pass through the coastal path and up through the hills and a number of isolated small villages and towns.
+The ride is spectacular, as the tracks pass through the coastal path and up through the hills and several isolated small villages and towns.

 Playa del Postiguet